Tencent/spring-cloud-tencent/README.md

 ## Introduction

 Spring Cloud Tencent is an one-stop microservice solution which implements the standard Spring Cloud SPI.
-It integrates Spring Cloud with Tencent open source middleware and makes it easy to develop distributed service or microservice.
+It integrates Spring Cloud with Tencent middlewares and makes it easy to develop microservice.

 <img src="https://user-images.githubusercontent.com/4991116/170412596-692f8dae-42f7-495f-a451-01396e381eb0.png" width="80%" />